o3de/o3de.org/content/docs/contributing/to-docs/submit-a-pr.md

 ---
 linkTitle: Submit a PR
 title: Submit a PR to Open 3D Engine (O3DE) Docs
-description: A guide to submitting a PR to the Open 3D Engine (O3DE) Documentation repository.
+description: A guide to submitting a PR to the Open 3D Engine (O3DE) documentation repository.

 weight: 750
 toc: true
 ---

 {{< preview-new >}}

-When you've made an edit or created a new topic, you need to submit a pull request (PR) for review before the changes can be merged into `o3de:main`.
+When you make an edit or create a new topic in the Open 3D Engine (O3DE) docs, you need to submit a pull request (PR) for review before the changes can be merged into `o3de:main`.
 You can see the current list of active PRs here [O3DE repository pull requests (PRs)](https://github.com/o3de/o3de.org/pulls).
-PRs allow peer contributors to review contributions for several potential issues:
+PRs allow peer contributors to review contributions for several potential issues, including the following:

 * Technical accuracy
 * Spelling